 How to Start a Coin-Operated Laundry

 The coin-operated laundry industry has undergone a revolution.
-No longer dingy, unsafe, boring places that customers must endure on a weekly basis, laundromats are becoming fun and attractive multiservice centers that customers enjoy visiting.
-"The industry is now getting a facelift," says Brian Wallace, president and CEO of the Coin Laundry Association, a national association for self-service laundry owners.
+No longer dingy, unsafe, boring places that customers must endure on a weekly basis, laundromats are becoming fun and attractive multiservice centers that customers may even enjoy visiting.
+"The industry is now getting a facelift," said Brian Wallace, president and CEO of the Coin Laundry Association, a national association for self-service laundry owners.
 "There's a trend toward coin laundries being more comfortable for the customer."

-Newer laundries have snack bars, a place to leave off and pick up dry cleaning, and video games.
+Newer laundries have snack bars, a place to leave off and pick up dry cleaning and video games.
 Some of them don't even use coins.
 Instead, customers use swipe cards that subtract the cost of the wash or dry, much like a phone card or debit card.
 Many laundry owners also employ attendants to keep an eye on the store and help customers use the equipment.

 The Good News

-As the population of the United States grows, the number of renters-your main market-is likely to grow, too.
+As the population of the United States grows, the number of renters -- your main market -- is likely to grow, too.
 Other social phenomena, like the prevalence of two-income families, suggest that convenient services such as wash-and-fold will continue to grow in popularity as working parents have less time to attend to household chores like laundry.

 In addition, office dress codes are growing increasingly less formal.
 And as more people wear casual clothing (which doesn't require dry cleaning) to work and leave the nicer duds for special occasions, you may find that consumers will be making more trips to the laundromat.